freerouting/freerouting/README.md

 This would read the _MyBoard.dsn_ file, do the auto-routing with the parameters defined in _MyBoard.rules_ for the maximum of 100 passes, and then save the result into the _MyBoard.ses_ file.

-## Multi-threaded Implementation of Routing Optimization
+## Multi-threaded implementation of route optimization

 After Freerouting completes auto-routing it switches to the next phase, called route optimization to improve the board even further.
 Multi-threading reduces the time it will take to do this second step.